lamiazain/Robotics-Software-Engineer-Build-My-World/README.md

 # Robotics-Software-Engineer || Build-My-World

-In this project, a design of a simple robot is provided with the design of the environment.
+- In this project, a design for a simple robot is provided, along with the design of the Gazebo world in which it will operate.

-A script is written (hello.cpp) to print a welcoming message upon launching the project.
+- A script is written (hello.cpp) to print a welcoming message upon launching the project.

-This project was implemented using Ubuntu 18.04.
+- This project was implemented using Ubuntu 18.04.

 ## Project structure
 ```